Hirvensaloa/rehti-mmorpg/README.md

 ### Running

 The command below will build and open the client.
 On start client will connect to the given ip.
+For the official production address, ask one of the collaborators.

 ```sh
 ./scripts/run-client.sh <server-ip>